Olivier-FONTAINE/Data-challenges/202212-365_Learning/README.md

 ![Target variable & Average exams score & Number of days with videos](images/Corr_target_var_and_avg_exam_res_and_watch_days.png?raw=true "Target variable & Average exams score & Number of days with videos")

 We can see that the more you watch videos, the more you convert to a paid subscriber.
-There seems to be also a link with the vaerage exams score.
+There seems to be also a link with the average exams score.

 Here is the correlation matrix:

 ![Correlation matrix](images/Corr_analysis.png?raw=true "Correlation matrix")

-"Average exams results" and "is engaged with exams" are very correlated.
+💡"Average exams results" and "is engaged with exams" are very correlated features.
+💡"Engagement_days" and "is engaged with exams" are very correlated features.
-"Average exams results" feature is removed from the dataset.
+"Average exams results" and "Engagement_days" features are removed from the dataset.

 Here are all pairplots for all features couples:

 ![All relationships](images/Relationships_between_variables.png?raw=true "All relationships")

-Watched days and engagement seems correlated.
+💡 Watched days and engagement seems correlated.

 ## Choice of the evaluation metric